 The music in the video is “You Make Me Feel (Mighty Real)” by Sylvester.
 Released in 1978, it quickly became top 40 in the US and top 10 in the UK.

 I think of Sylvester as one of the first performers to push Black queer femme desire into popular dance music.
-What does it mean for me to link our subjectivity and femininity across divergent time and identities?
-What kinds of directions and responsibilities can this link produce?
+What does it mean for me to link our subjectivities and femininity across divergent time and identities?

 I want to contextualize contemporary state violence within queer history.
 I want to conjure the pre-AIDS moment that “You Make Me Feel” encapsulates—a moment of queer utopian potential that I never lived through, but is nevertheless poignant to me.
 I want to make people dance and then really consider what it is they are dancing to.
 The AIDS epidemic never ended, it just became less white and less visible, and police brutality is nothing new.